hyperdefined/multitoon-helper/README.md

 Make sure it is named correctly and it's in the `config` folder.
 # FAQ
 ### Is this program allowed?
 Yes.
-TTR allows 3rd party launchers.
+TTR allows third-party launchers.
 They don't allow custom game engines.
 ### Does this support 2FA and Toonguard?
 Yes.
 When you double click an account, it will ask your for the code on the prompt.
 # Libraries Used